-John L. Villano, is Chairman of the Board, Chief Executive Officer, President, Chief Financial Officer and Treasurer.
+John L. Villano, is Chairman of the Board, Chief Executive Officer, President and Interim Chief Financial Officer.
 Mr. Villano is one of our founders.
-At the time of our initial public offering, he was appointed Chairman of the Board, co-Chief Executive Officer, Chief Financial Officer and Secretary.
+Mr. Villano was appointed as a director and Chairman of the Board, Co-Chief Executive Officer, Chief Financial Officer and Secretary in February 2017, immediately prior to our initial public offering.
 In November 2019, upon the resignation of his brother, Jeffrey C. Villano, he became our sole Chief Executive Officer and was appointed Treasurer in addition to his then current positions with the Company and resigned as Secretary.
+Mr. Villano served as our Chief Financial Officer until August 2022, when we hired John E. Warch, and as our Treasurer until July 2022.
+He was appointed as our Interim Chief Financial Officer in May 2023 upon the departure of Mr. Warch, our then Chief Financial Officer.
+Mr. Villano has been designated as our principal executive officer and principal accounting officer.
 Mr. Villano is a certified public accountant and was engaged in the private practice of accounting and auditing for almost 30 years.
-He became a full-time employee and a director as of February 8, 2017.
 His responsibilities include overseeing all aspects of our business operations, including loan origination and servicing, investor relations, brand development and business development.
 He is also responsible for all our accounting and financial matters.
 Mr. Villano holds a bachelor's degree in Accounting from the University of Rhode Island in 1982.
 We believe that Mr. Villano's experience in managing our business since its inception and his professional background as a certified public accountant make him an important part of our management team and make him a worthy candidate to serve on the Board.

-Leslie Bernhard became a member of the Board as of February 9, 2017.
-She has served as the non-executive chairman of the board of directors of Milestone Scientific Inc. (NYSE American: MLSS), a developer and manufacturer of medical and dental devices, since October 2009, and an independent director of Milestone since May 2003.
-She also served as interim chief executive officer of Milestone from October 2017 to December 2017.
-From 2007 through September 2018, Ms. Bernhard served as an independent director of Universal Power Group, Inc., a global supplier of power solutions ("UPG"), and since September 2018 she has been serving as a consultant to UPG.
+Leslie Bernhard was appointed as a director in February 2017 immediately prior to the consummation of our initial public offering.
+She served as an independent director of Milestone Scientific Inc. (NYSE American: MLSS), a developer and manufacturer of medical and dental devices, from May 2003 until January 4, 2023 and as the non-executive chairman of the Milestone board of directors from October 2009 through January 4, 2023.
+She also served as interim chief executive officer of Milestone from October 2017.
+From 2007 through September 2018, Ms. Bernhard served as an independent director of Universal Power Group, Inc., a global supplier of power solutions ("UPG"), and as a consultant to UPG from September 2018 to December 2020.
 In 1986, Ms. Bernhard co-founded AdStar, Inc., an electronic ad intake service to the newspaper industry, and served as its president, chief executive officer and executive director until 2012.
 Ms. Bernhard holds a BS Degree in Education from St. John's University.
 We believe that Ms. Bernhard's experience as an entrepreneur and her service as a director of other public corporations will enable her to make an important contribution to the Board.